redhat-cip/dci-openshift-agent/README.md

 - Your `provisioning` network should be treated as an exclusive "out of band" network only intended to PXE boot the initial cluster OS
 - Your `baremetal` network should be capable of routing to:
-    - Your jumpbox
+    - Your jumphost
     - Your cluster nodes' BMCs (e.g. your management network)
-- You should have outbound internet access from your Jumpbox (and OCP cluster unless in [disconnected mode](docs/disconnected_en.md))
+- You should have outbound internet access from your Jumphost (and OCP cluster unless in [disconnected mode](docs/disconnected_en.md))
 - Your `baremetal` network should be DHCP enabled and have addresses for all of your cluster nodes *plus* the bootstrap VM (usually not an issue but make sure there are enough IP addresses to lease)
-- Your Jumpbox, provisioner, and cluster nodes all should be able to resolve your API and your wildcard DNS entries e.g. `api.<cluster>.<domain>` and `*.apps.<cluster>.<domain>`
+- Your Jumphost, provisioner, and cluster nodes all should be able to resolve your API and your wildcard DNS entries e.g. `api.<cluster>.<domain>` and `*.apps.<cluster>.<domain>`
 - The provision host should have 2 bridges setup: one for the `provisioning`